Co-Science/Fast-Algo-probs/README.md

-# Algo-probs
+# Fast-Algo-probs

-Algo-problems for fast and efficient time complexity
+Fast-Algo-problems for fast and efficient time complexity